joseiguti/mm-front-components/packages/components/src/Form/README.md

 # Form Component

 A reusable and customizable form component for your projects.
-It supports dynamic field configurations, validations, and flexible layouts with Chakra UI.
+It supports dynamic field configurations, validations, file uploads, and flexible layouts with Chakra UI.

 ## Installation